 What’s the deadline to apply?

-February 1 is the application deadline for admission to the MFA program for the Summer 2019 semester.
+February 1 was the application deadline for admission to the MFA and Graduate Certificate programs for the Summer 2019 semester.
 If you’ve missed the deadline, contact us to learn whether we’re considering late applications.

 How do I sign up?